 Emphasis on Identity: Students are encouraged and asked to always return to their own unique experience.
 They are guided to listen to their bodies, and respond to what their body needs or doesn't need appropriately (modifying poses, taking rest).
-Additionally, they are asked to get curious about their experience in the Yoga room, for example: why is meditation frustrating?
+Additionally, they are asked to get curious about their experience in the Yoga studio, for example: why can meditation seem frustrating?
 How did I feel after a vigorous Yoga practice?